Table of Contents

 The Micro USB cable is the most common, and Creality adopted it with their 32-bit mainboards, which is fantastic.
 You will, however, require a mini USB cable if you have an older 8-bit board.
 The Mini USB cable is slightly larger than a micro USB and was popular a few years ago.
 However, it is no longer widely used.

-They are, however, still available on Amazon, at your local electronics store, and in a variety of other online stores.
+They are, however, still available on Amazon, at your local electronics store, and in various other online stores.
 The best place to get one will be determined by which country you live in.

-The most important thing is to find one that is long enough to allow your computer to communicate with your 3D printer.
-If you keep your 3D printer on the other side of the room, for example, you’ll need a much longer cable.
+The most important thing is to find one long enough to allow your computer to communicate with your 3D printer.
+For example, if you keep your 3D printer on the other side of the room, you’ll need a much longer cable.

 How To Connect Ender 3 To Pc: Step By Step Guide Step 2: Connect It to Your Ender 3